wpsharks/ezphp/ezphp/readme.txt

 For instance, if you want PHP tags evaluated only in Pages; e.g. in the `page` type.
 Note: this implies all other Post Types will be excluded.

+	<?php
 	define('EZPHP_INCLUDED_POST_TYPES', 'page');
+	// Unless included here; all other Post Types will be excluded now.

 Or, if you don't want PHP tags evaluated in Posts; e.g. in the `post` type.
 Note: this implies all other Post Types will be included.

+	<?php
 	define('EZPHP_EXCLUDED_POST_TYPES', 'post');
+	// Unless excluded here; all other Post Types will be included now.

 = Writing PHP Code into a Post/Page or Text Widget. =